 You must submit all assignments and attend all examinations scheduled for your course.
 You should seek assistance early if you suffer illness or misadventure which affects your course progress.
 All applications for special consideration must be lodged online through myUNSW within 3 working days of the assessment, not to course or school staff.
-For more details on these arrangements, you can consult https://my.unsw.edu.au/student/atoz/SpecialConsideration.html.
+For more detail, consult https://my.unsw.edu.au/student/atoz/SpecialConsideration.html.